ethanblake4/dart_eval/docs/typed-backend.md

 replace an unknown List implementation's getter with a host List cast.
 Raw host list arguments must use the existing canonical wrapper convention, for example `$List.wrap([$int(7)])`, or the registered bridge conversion.
-Typed general List getter dispatch remains unfinished when allocation provenance is unknown.
+Typed general List getter dispatch uses the registered bridge when allocation provenance is unknown.

 Dedicated String registers are deferred.
 The full-loop experiment found shorter String handlers but an extra unconditional spill store on every dispatch for each